-1.5 Strategic Directions
+1.6 Strategic Directions

-Connect presents the following ten strategic directions which capture what Calgarians value about their park system.
+Connect presents the following ten strategic directions, which capture what Calgarians value about their park system.
 Each of these directions supports the future improvement of the park system to create cherished places that connect us to nature, our heritage and one another.
+These strategic directions are not listed in order of priority and do not provide any specific policy guidance.
+Their success will be measured through the metrics presented in Chapter 7.